SyedAbdullah156/1st-Semester-Project/README.md

 ## Key Points

 - This project explores various aspects of [Raylib](https://www.raylib.com/), a C library for game development.
-- Tutorials for Raylib in C, especially without Object-Oriented Programming (OOP), are relatively scarce.

 ## Learning Resources